 The Community Foundation of Central Missouri also puts dollars into the local for-profit business community.
-Mentioning a few companies by name, CFCM relies on and pays for the services of MayeCreate, a local website and graphics design company, particularly for our annual CoMoGives campaign, which in 2018 collected over \$804,000 in donations for local nonprofits.
-We also use Caledon Virtual for our primary Foundation website.
-CFCM's monthly accounting is now done by Beard & Boehmer CPAs, after an eight year run with Gerding, Korte & Chitwood CPAs.
+To mention a few companies by name, CFCM relies on and pays for the services of MayeCreate, a local website and graphics design company, particularly for our annual CoMoGives campaign, which in 2019 collected nearly \$956,000 in donations for local nonprofits.
+CFCM's monthly accounting has been done the last two years by Beard & Boehmer CPAs, after an eight year run with Gerding, Korte & Chitwood CPAs.
 Our annual financial review is conducted by Williams-Keepers CPAs LLC.
-We are frequent users of Country Club of Missouri for events of various types, along with Columbia Country Club and Hampton Inn and Suites and their caterers.
-Our printed marketing materials are run by General Printing and Brake Printing, among others.
+We are frequent users of Country Club of Missouri for events of various types, along with Columbia Country Club and Hampton Inn and Suites and their respective caterers.
+Our printed marketing materials are run by General Printing, Direct Impaqt, and University Printing, among others.